s-boris/WTT-Bridge/README.md

     ```

-4. Check the next section on how to setup your config file.
+4. Check the next section on how to setup your `config.json` file.
 When you're done you can start WTT with:

      ```bash
     python3.6 run.py